 For more advanced webmasters you may want to dynamically generate wallet addresses in place of the GET requests crypto wallet address value using your favorite programming language.

 The address parameter is the public crypto wallet address (case sensitive) that you would like to convert into a QR code format.
-Make sure the format of the crypto address you add to the GET request matches the style parameter.
+Ensure the address format parameter matches the style parameter when converting a public crypto wallet address into a QR code format.

 Default API error response image (PNG).

-The amount parameter is used to automatically set the amount of cryptocurrency you wish to send or receive and is used in conjunction with the URI address setting.
-This feature is handy if you are requesting payments for goods or services.
+The amount parameter is used to automatically set the exact amount of crypto you wish to send or receive and is used in conjunction with the URI address setting.
+This feature is handy if you are requesting payments for goods or services with a fixed price.

 In the following example we would like to include the set amount of 0.0005 BTC with address 1M5m1DuGw4Wyq1Nf8sfoKRM6uA4oREzpCX in a QR code format.